 The last issue is getting information to students.
 Business schools often have several competing programs and it is very important for the programs to work together instead of taking students from each other.
 Each program must have a different focus and the Business School should not have too many programs.
-The programs should have different locations but also different themes, such as marketing, entrepreneurship, sports and entertainment management, health care management, finance, etc. The right number of programs usually depends on how many students signed up the previous year.
-One approach is to promote all of the programs together.
+The programs should have different locations but also different themes, such as marketing, entrepreneurship, sports and entertainment management, health care management, finance, etc. The right number of programs together.
 Marketing materials such as flyers, informational bookmarks, website postings, newsletter articles and Instagram posts can all include the common advantages and deadlines for the programs.
 If you are working together to promote the programs, it can be very helpful to work with your Study Abroad Office and the marketing team that markets the Business School to ensure consistency.

 Increasing awareness early is an important aspect of promoting to students.
 Learning about the program sooner can also be helpful in increasing student's ability to plan.
 Information sessions in the Fall when new students are excited about the upcoming year is a great time to recruit students.
-Having a study abroad table at major Business School events or the lobby of the Business School, just as you might have a table for various clubs is an important message that study abroad is an important aspect of the Business School.
+Having a study abroad table at major Business School events or the lobby of the Business School, just as you might have a table for various clubs is an important aspect of the Business School.
 The faculty and former students can visit as many of the introductory classes and freshman classes as possible to talk about the study abroad programs and their benefits leaving flyers or informational bookmarks.